• Wed. Aug 20th, 2025

 A SYMBOL OF CO-EXISTANCE

-The site today still serves as a pivotal religious site for people the world over.
-It attracts international visitors, as well as local worshippers, with the site constantly serving as a reminder of the island’s diverse heritage.
-This emphasises the fact that the mosque, not only stands out as a religious structure, but also as a symbol of co-existence that acts as a bridge between the past and the present on the island, allowing the Hala Sultan Tekke to continue to inspire both reverence and reflection on the multifaceted narratives that have shaped the island’s identity through its storied history.
+The mosque today still serves as a pivotal religious site for people the world over.
+It attracts international visitors, as well as local worshippers.
+The mosque not only stands out as a religious structure but also as a symbol of co-existence.
+This allows the Hala Sultan Tekke to continue to inspire both reverence and reflection on the multifaceted narratives that have shaped the island’s identity through its storied history.
+This also allows the mosque to act as a bridge between the past and the present on the island.

 Hala Sultan Tekke Mosque In Larnaca